Probate Q&A Series

 Partition by Sale vs. Partition in Kind:

 • Partition by Sale: A court orders the property sold.
 After paying sale costs (such as broker commissions and closing fees), net proceeds get divided among heirs by ownership share.
-This method often maximizes value but incurs extra costs and delays.
+This method can maximize value in some cases but incurs extra costs and delays.

 • Partition in Kind: A court divides the land into separate parcels.
 This approach avoids sale costs but can fail if the land’s shape or location resists fair division.
 One heir may need to compensate others with cash to equalize values.

-North Carolina’s partition statutes begin at N.C.G.S. § 46-1.
+North Carolina’s partition statutes begin at N.C.G.S. § 46A-1.
 These rules operate independently of probate.
 Even after the estate settles, heirs can launch a partition action to split jointly owned real estate.

 Impact on Heirs: Filing a partition action adds layers of cost: